 LAKEPORT, -Clear Lake comes into view.
 As you get closer, you see the town of Lakeport, Calif., nestled against the shore.
 Just south of town is Lampson field, a sleepy airport neatly surrounded by farmland, like part of a huge jig saw puzzle.
 As you taxi to the main ramp, you notice an unusually large number of Mooney’s all around.
-You’ve arrived at Lake Aero Styling and Repair, (LASAR), one of the world’s largest Mooney Service Centers, owned by Paul and Shery Loewen.
+You’ve arrived at Lake Aero Styling and Repair, (LASAR), one of the world’s largest Mooney Service Centers, owned by Brett Stokes and Caleb Brown.

 If you are a Mooney lover, you feel right at home.
-Lake Aero Styling And Repair is an Authorized Mooney Service Center, the home of LASAR Speed Mods, a source for both new and used parts, and a sheet metal and fiberglass shop for major repairs.
+LASAR is an Authorized Mooney Service Center, the home of LASAR Speed Mods, a source for both new and used parts, and a sheet metal and fiberglass shop for major repairs.
 Add to that an avionics shop, an aircraft salvage operation, and used aircraft sales, and you get the distinct feeling that they can do it all.

-Hang around for a while and you realize that Paul’s employees are treated like part of a family.
+Hang around for a while and you realize that employees are treated like part of a family.
 Work is done in a friendly, but businesslike manner.
-Everyone seems to eat, sleep and drink airplanes in general and Mooneys in particular.
+Everyone seems to eat, sleep and drink Mooneys.
 One hand‑written sign on the hangar wall attests to the need to temper this enthusiasm by declaring, “No plane talk allowed on breaks.”

-Paul Loewen’s career could be used as a textbook for the successful entrepreneur.
-His family moved to Southern California from Amarillo, Texas, when he was five years old.
-He started taking flying lessons while enrolled in A&P courses at Glendale College, but a move to Hawaii with his family interrupted his formal education.
+Former owner, Paul Loewen started taking flying lessons while enrolled in A&P courses at Glendale College, but a move to Hawaii with his family interrupted his formal education.

 At age 19, in Hawaii, he bought a wrecked Ercoupe and began rebuilding it, making a few modifications along the way.
 At this point, the entrepreneur in Paul was starting to surface.
 Whenever he deeded to build a part he would build two of them.
 He used one and sold the other one.